mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [BlockModel](#T-ParquetClassLibrary-Parquets-BlockModel 'ParquetClassLibrary.Parquets.BlockModel') should never themselves use [IBlockModelEdit](#T-ParquetClassLibrary-Parquets-IBlockModelEdit 'ParquetClassLibrary.Parquets.IBlockModelEdit').
+By design, children of [BlockModel](#T-ParquetClassLibrary-Parquets-BlockModel 'ParquetClassLibrary.Parquets.BlockModel') should never themselves use [IBlockModelEdit](#T-ParquetClassLibrary-EditorSupport-IBlockModelEdit 'ParquetClassLibrary.EditorSupport.IBlockModelEdit').
 IBlockModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Parquets-IBlockModelEdit-CollectibleID'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IBlockModelEdit-CollectibleID'></a>
 ### CollectibleID `property`

 ##### Summary

 The Collectible spawned when a character gathers this Block.

-<a name='P-ParquetClassLibrary-Parquets-IBlockModelEdit-GatherEffect'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IBlockModelEdit-GatherEffect'></a>
 ### GatherEffect `property`

 ##### Summary

 The effect generated when a character gathers this Block.

-<a name='P-ParquetClassLibrary-Parquets-IBlockModelEdit-GatherTool'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IBlockModelEdit-GatherTool'></a>
 ### GatherTool `property`

 ##### Summary

 The tool used to remove the block.

-<a name='P-ParquetClassLibrary-Parquets-IBlockModelEdit-IsFlammable'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IBlockModelEdit-IsFlammable'></a>
 ### IsFlammable `property`

 ##### Summary

 Whether or not the block is flammable.

-<a name='P-ParquetClassLibrary-Parquets-IBlockModelEdit-IsLiquid'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IBlockModelEdit-IsLiquid'></a>
 ### IsLiquid `property`

 ##### Summary

 Whether or not the block is a liquid.

-<a name='P-ParquetClassLibrary-Parquets-IBlockModelEdit-MaxToughness'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IBlockModelEdit-MaxToughness'></a>
 ### MaxToughness `property`

 ##### Summary

 The block's native toughness.

-<a name='T-ParquetClassLibrary-Beings-ICharacterModelEdit'></a>
+<a name='T-ParquetClassLibrary-EditorSupport-ICharacterModelEdit'></a>
 ## ICharacterModelEdit `type`

 ##### Namespace

-ParquetClassLibrary.Beings
+ParquetClassLibrary.EditorSupport

 ##### Summary